-In the morning/early afternoon, new content will be presented via interactive lectures.
-In the afternoon, the students will practice what they learned via practical exercises.
-If the schedule permits, the students are also welcome to ask the instructor for advice on their own data analyses.
+The workshop content will be presented via a combination of short lectures and live R analysis demonstrations.
+Workshop participants will practice what they learn on-the-fly by following along with the demonstration scripts and completing in-situ practical exercises.
+If the schedule permits, the participants are also welcome to ask the instructor for advice on their own data analyses.

 Please note that there are no graded activities included in this course.
 Therefore, we are not able to provide students with a transcript of grades.
 You will obtain a certificate upon completion of this course.